aston89/DASR-Differential-Anisotropic-Shimmer-Reductor-for-ReShade/README.md

 This coupling dramatically reduces false positives compared to traditional temporal difference approaches, preventing moving objects from being treated as shimmer unless they also exhibit unstable sampling characteristics.
 The resulting temporal confidence is then blended with the other detectors to build the final unified risk map.

+The Temporal Instability Detector focuses on measuring whether sampling-sensitive structures actually change over time.
+It is intentionally conservative and does not directly perform temporal correction.
+Instead, its output contributes to the global risk estimation, allowing later stages of the pipeline to decide how temporal information should be used.

 ## 3d.
 Unified Risk Map
 Each detector implemented by DASR measures a different aspect of the aliasing problem.